yoyololicon/pytorch-NMF/docs/source/notes/intro.rst

 Model Concatenation
 ---------------------

-Started at version 0.3, you can now combine different NMF module into a single module, and train it in a end-to-end fashion.
+Started at version 0.3, you can now combine different NMF module into a single module, and train it in an end-to-end fashion.

 Let's use the previous example again.
 Instead of factorize matrix :obj:`V` into 2 matrix, we factorize it into 4 matrix.
 That is: